postput/postput/README.md

 - You know about serverless solutions like Lambda but these solutions turn out to be too costly.
 > Postput can integrate with a lot of storage providers and will only cost you the price of the server lease.

 - You start a new project and don't want to waste time building your own HTTP server for storing your profile pictures.
-You're still not sure if you're going to use [s3](doc/s3), [GCS](doc/gcs) or [backblaze](doc/backblaze) as a storage provider.
+You're still not sure if you're going to use [s3](doc/s3), [GCS](doc/gcs), [backblaze](doc/backblaze) or your own [filesystem](doc/filesystem) as a storage provider.

 > When still in development, create a [filesystem storage](doc/filesystem) storage.
 Later on, when you'll know what storage provider to use, integrate it with postput.
-You're client side code won't change because all storage providers follow the same API.
+Your code won't change because all storage providers follow the same API.
-> You can even keep those 2 storages provider active at the same time.
-You can actually create as many storage providers as you like.
+> You can even keep those 2 storage providers active at the same time.
+You can actually create as many storage providers as you like with Postput.

 - You're happy with the storage provider that you use.
 You're not confident about storing your super secret credentials with this (amazing) third party solution but you still want to find a quick solution for resizing and optimizing your files.
 > Create a [proxy](doc/proxy) or [webfolder](doc/webfolder) storage with postput.
 No credentials are needed for those kind of storage but your files need to be publicly available.